Crown Jewels of the United Kingdom: Plantagenets

-In 1161, Edward the Confessor was made a saint, and objects connected with his reign became holy relics.
-The monks at his burial place, Westminster Abbey, claimed that Edward had asked them to look after his regalia in perpetuity and that they were to be used at the coronations of all future kings.
+In 1161, during the early years of the House of Plantagenet, the Anglo-Saxon king Edward the Confessor was made a saint, and objects connected with his reign became holy relics.
+The monks at his burial place, Westminster Abbey, claimed that Edward had asked them to look after his regalia in perpetuity and they were to be used at the coronation of all future kings.
 A note to this effect is contained in an inventory of precious relics drawn up by a monk at the abbey in 1450, recording a tunicle, dalmatic, pallium, and other vestments; a gold sceptre, two rods, a gold crown, comb, and spoon; a crown and two rods for the queen's coronation; and a chalice of onyx stone and a paten made of gold for the Holy Communion.
 Although the Abbey's claim is likely to have been an exercise in self-promotion, and some of the regalia had probably been taken from Edward's grave when he was reinterred there, it became accepted as fact, thereby establishing the first known set of hereditary coronation regalia in Europe.
-Westminster Abbey is owned by a monarch, and the regalia had always been royal property – the abbots were mere custodians.
 In the following centuries, some of these objects would fall out of use and the regalia would expand to include many others used or worn by monarchs and queens consort at coronations.

 In 1216, King John of England supposedly lost some of his jewels and plate after his baggage train was swamped by an incoming tide during the First Barons War.
 Whether any coronation regalia were among his lost treasures is undetermined.
 An object referred to as "St Edward's Crown" is first recorded as having been used for the coronation of John's eldest son Henry III and appears to be the same crown worn by Edward.
 Being crowned and invested with regalia owned by a previous monarch who was also a saint reinforced the king's legitimacy.
 The crown would be used in many subsequent coronations until its destruction in the 1600s.
-Few descriptions survive, although one 17th-century historian noted it was "ancient Work with Flowers, adorn'd with Stones of somewhat a plain setting", and an inventory described it as "gold wire-work set with slight stones and two little bells", weighing 79.5 oz.
-Edward is thought to be the first English king who wore a crown with arches.
-Known as a 'closed' or imperial crown, the arches and cross symbolised the king as an emperor of his own domain, subservient to no one but God, unlike some continental rulers who owed fealty to more powerful kings or the Holy Roman emperor.
-Also in the Royal Collection was an item called a state crown, which together with other crowns, rings, and swords, constituted the monarch's state regalia that were kept mainly at royal palaces, separate from the coronation regalia.
+Also in the Royal Collection was an item called a state crown, which together with other crowns, rings, and swords, constituted the monarch's state regalia that were kept separate from the coronation regalia, mainly at royal palaces.